RafaelSd0/Welldome-Front-end/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT - veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a licença MIT